jwradhe/Python_AI_Projekt/README.md

    - Start the program by running the following command:

      ```bash
-     python main.py
+     python app.py
      ```

    - The program will load the dataset, ask for a TV show title to base recommendations on, and prompt for the number of recommendations.

+   > [!NOTE]
-   - **Note:** The first time the program is run, it will generate **Sentence-BERT embeddings**.
+   >  The first time the program is run, it will generate **Sentence-BERT embeddings**.
 This can take up to 5 minutes due to the large size of the dataset.

 ---